Adopted by the Membership of the Corporation November 7, 2015

 - Assistant Clerk of the Corporation: The responsibilities of the Assistant Clerk are such as the Clerk may delegate.

 - Recording Clerk of the Corporation: The responsibilities of the Recording Clerk are to write minutes of any business meeting of the Corporation, subject to the members’ approval.

-- Treasurer of the Corporation: The responsibilities of the Treasurer are to receive and disburse funds with respect to the Operating Budget of the Corporation, and to receive and disburse funds held by the Corporation in trust or other-wise entrusted to the management or supervision of the Board of Trustees, in consultation with the financial officer of the Trustees and subject to the approval of the Trustees.
-The Treasurer keeps the account books of the Corporation in consultation with the financial officer of the Trustees and subject to the approval of the Trustees with respect to the funds held by the Corporation in trust or otherwise entrusted to the management and supervision of the Board of Trustees, and reports regularly to the members of the Corporation.
+- Treasurer of the Corporation: The responsibilities of the Treasurer are to receive and disburse funds with respect to the Operating Budget of the Corporation, and to receive and disburse funds held by the Corporation in trust, or otherwise entrusted to the management and supervision of the Board of Trustees, in consultation with the Financial Clerk of the Trustees and subject to the approval of the Trustees.
+The Treasurer keeps the account books of the Corporation in consultation with the Financial Clerk of the Trustees and subject to the approval of the Trustees with respect to funds held by the Corporation in trust, or otherwise entrusted to the management and supervision of the Board of Trustees, and reports regularly to the members of the Corporation.
 If Assistant Treasurer(s) are appointed, they shall also be Officers of the Corporation.

 - Officers shall be appointed by the members of the Corporation at any duly noticed meeting of the Corporation.

 Article IV.
 Membership